condep/condep-dsl-operations/_docs/3_0/remote/restart.md

 	<tbody>
 		<tr>
 			<td>delayInSeconds (optional)</td>
-			<td>How many seconds do wait before issue the restart operation on the server.
+			<td>How many seconds to wait before issue the restart operation on the server.
 Default is 10 seconds.</td>
 		</tr>
 	</tbody>
 </table>